loxilb-io/loxilbdocs/docs/k3s_quick_start_incluster.md

 ```

 ## How to deploy kube-loxilb ?
-[kube-loxilb](https://github.com/loxilb-io/kube-loxilb) is used to deploy loxilb with Kubernetes.
+[kube-loxilb](https://github.com/loxilb-io/kube-loxilb) is used as an operator to manage loxilb.
 ```
 wget https://raw.githubusercontent.com/loxilb-io/loxilb/main/cicd/k3s-incluster/kube-loxilb.yml
 ```